 What is your objective, why are you carrying out this research and what questions do you want to answer?
 It’s important to define the purpose of your research, and what success looks like.
 An overall goal should be set at the start of any project, and user research is no exception.

 You could start by asking questions like:

-By answering the questions above, you’ll have a better understanding of what you’re trying to achieve.
-The next step is deciding and defining research focused questions.
-There are a number of industry frameworks you can use as templates, like Christian Rohrer’s two axes framework, Tomer Sharon’s three categories framework and Erica Hall’s user-led framework.
+By answering the questions above, you’ll better understand what you’re trying to achieve.
+The next step is deciding and defining research-focused questions.
+There are several industry frameworks you can use as templates, like Christian Rohrer’s two axes framework, Tomer Sharon’s three categories framework and Erica Hall’s user-led framework.